 Field placements occur in partnership with the Hawaiʻi Department of Education schools island-wide and especially in Central and Leeward O‘ahu and on the Wai‘anae Coast.
 Additionally, teacher candidates complete a minimum of 40 hours of Service Learning that is integrated into required pre-professional courses.

-The Education Division is accredited by the National Council for the Accreditation of Teacher Education (NCATE, 2013-20).
+The Education Division is nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP, 2020-2027).

 The concentration in Elementary Education, K-6, prepares knowledgeable, skillful, responsive educators for a global society.
 Studies encompass an innovative, field-based teacher preparation program, as well as public service activities that support West O‘ahu communities in particular.